webOSArchive/webos-docs/docs/thingstotry.md

 * **FrogFind:** also by Action Retro, is <a href="http://www.frogfind.com/" target="_blank">Google for older devices</a>, and renders a simplified version of most websites through its search results.

+## Email

+webOS has a first-class email client (arguably the best Exchange client for any Linux) that still works with private Exchange servers, Office365 ([with a SSL proxy](proxysetup.md)), Gmail (<a href="https://forums.webosnation.com/palm-pre-2/332581-zero-google-2020-step-step.html" target="_blank">with a little effort</a>), IMAP and POP3 including over SSL on most servers.
+Exchange and Office365 feature complete synchronization for Mail, Calendar, Contacts and Tasks.

 ## Apps

 All of the Apps listed below can be found on [App Museum II](appstores.md#install-webos-app-museum-ii), but there's direct download links as well.